oracle-livelabs/oci/oci-dataflow/data-platform/05-data-loading/data-loading.md

 2. Write data into tables in the lake
 3. Write data into tables in an Autonomous DB

+### Prerequisites

+* Completion of the preceding tasks in the Lab4
+* Some understanding of Cloud, Database, Data Lake terms is helpful
+* Familiarity with ETL, Notebooks and SQL concepts is helpful

 ##  Task 1: Curate Data

 1. Browse to Data Science service: Click on the hamburger menu, select "Analytics & AI", then click on Data Science as shown below.